gebodal/annodoc/index.md

 EXAMPLE

+It is possible that a given ParameterName or ParameterSymbol may have multiple measurement values associated with it.
+In which case simple create multiple relations from a single ParameterName/ParameterSymbol.s

 #### Name

 A `Name` relation is between a ParameterName and a ParameterSymbol, and is used to indicate that the given ParameterName is the linguistic name of the ParameterSymbol.
 For instance, the phrase "Hubble constant" is the linguistic name (ParameterName) for the symbol "H\_0" (ParameterSymbol).